 AH: Definitely.
 This intersection of race and gender is something the media hasn’t really talked about.
 They have their agenda and want to show a certain angle, which is a very narrow perspective of what the RMF movement is working to achieve.
 And more specifically, race and gender within decolonization isn’t something that has been centered at all in the public discussion about RMFO, and so it hasn’t really been challenged.
 People haven’t really asked how your brand of decolonization is different from the decolonial efforts of the 20th century.
 Because, one could argue that decolonization in postcolonial contexts is primarily presented as an effort to redefine the project of nation formation, to delink it from its colonial legacy and to define the nation in homegrown terms.
 There is a lot of emphasis on reclaiming the indigenous, and sometimes in the process of doing so the indigenous becomes romanticized and we forget that indigenous culture itself is quite patriarchal.
 Do you think that RMF, which defines itself as a decolonial movement, has been able to overcome the sexism that overshadowed some decolonial movements of the 1960s and 70s?

 TM: There is quite a difference between decolonial movements by certain governments and by student activism.
 So in a Zimbabwean context, ZANU-PF is obviously very much about the indigenisation.
 To them it is the way in which they have formatted dealing with the history of colonialism.
-They are also working within a political structure that is very reactionary; the way in which they frame their form of decolonisation is very much based on how they are they are trying to respond to the West, how they are trying to stay in power in their own country.
+They are also working within a political structure that is very reactionary; the way in which they frame their form of decolonisation is very much based on how they are trying to respond to the West, how they are trying to stay in power in their own country.
 Part of the problem with England is that you had these colonies and these colonies are now deeply tied to you, but at the same time they are seen as autonomous nations.
 It’s not logical.
 You still have these economic ties, you still have these power structures.
 The student movements have necessitated a more transnational discussion in a way that governments might not do as much because they are also invested in staying in power, and dictating their own national identity.

 AH: There is a lot of emphasis being put on RMFO being a leaderless movement in which non-binary people, women and men play equal roles.
 Given how the media has framed the movement, focusing on particular figures, and the fact that we live in a patriarchal framework, do you think it is possible for a movement to remain both leaderless and intersectional?
 How do you keep from reproducing the hierarchies that define our everyday life?